sohaibnawaz/GoDevEnvironment/README.md

 # Run Go in Docker

-We can also run go in a small docker container: <br/>
+Run go in a small docker container: <br/>

 ```
 cd GoDevEnvironment